biomedepi/epilepsy_data_challenge/README.md

 The challenge submissions are made through the CodaLab platform.
 Participants must submit 4 mandatory files and any extra scripts required to run the model's evaluation.

+In this repository, we include a starter pack containing the templates of the mandatory files ('starter_pack/').
+Additionally, we included an example submission bundle with one of the benchmark models published in the [dataset paper]() ('submission_example.zip).
+Participants are required to submit the files as .zip , similar to the example.

 ## Mandatory files:
 - model.py